Come closer to Jesus

 Our preparation process takes place in very small groups of approximately five children.
 Through personal prayer, engagement in the liturgy, lessons, and discussions, children will be supported in growing closer to Jesus in anticipation of receiving him in the Eucharist.

-The groups meet weekly with an adult leader over Zoom for 10 weeks, and the children will also sit together in person every Sunday at the 10am mass (when it is safe to do so).
+The groups meet weekly with an adult leader over for 10 weeks, and the children will also sit together in person every Sunday at the 10am mass.

-Sessions are scheduled three times a year, beginning in October, February, and April.
+Sessions are scheduled three times a year, typically beginning in October, February, and April.

 Steps to take